 I’d surely try and be more like Leah, Rachel, and more like Ruth, the woman I am named after.

-Yah does hear, and He opens Rachel’s womb and gives her Joseph.
+Our Father does hear, and He opens Rachel’s womb and gives her Joseph.
 He is doubly fruitful– doubly blessed.

 After the birth of Joseph, something happens to Leah that has always bothered me.
 I honestly can relate to this part of the story wearily.
 I know it has a more significant meaning about the order of spiritual things, but it still grieves me.